 The Paul K. and Evalyn E. Cook Richter Trusts have historically provided funds to support projects and/or travel that involve independent research or study with a significant intercultural or international emphasis.

-Students apply for project support by submitting an application to the Undergraduate Research Center, at South Trailer C.
+Students apply for project support by submitting an application to the Undergraduate Research Center, located in the Library, 2nd floor, Old Wing, Room 253A.

 - The Cover Sheet must be completed, including an endorsement by a faculty member.
 The student and sponsor signatures indicate that the proposal was written by the student.